Websoft9Archive/ansible-template/docs/else-faq.md

 #### If there is no domain name, can I deploy RabbitMQ?

-Yes, visit RabbitMQ by *http://Internet IP:8161*
+Yes, access RabbitMQ by *http://Internet IP:8161*

 #### What is the password for the database root user?